rue or false? The SAT is harder than the ACT.

 MYTH #8: High GPA students don’t need to prepare for the ACT & SAT.

 Both the ACT and SAT are academic exams, so students who do well in school tend to do well on them.
 But both tests are different from what students usually experience at school.
 Understanding strategies specific to each test can improve scores.
 Counting instructions and breaks, the tests are almost four hours long.
-Stamina and pacing needs to be strong.
+Stamina and pacing need to be strong.
 The math sections are comprehensive, covering math topics learned possibly years ago.
-English grammar questions may be structured differently, and many high school subjects (history, economics, civics, calculus) are not tested.
+English grammar questions may be structured differently than what students experience in English classes, and many high school subjects (history, economics, civics, calculus) are not tested.
 So doing well in school may not translate to high test scores.
 Even students who do well on tests will benefit from ACT or SAT preparation.

 MYTH 9: The ACT/SAT is an IQ test, so you can’t study for it.

-Neither test measures intelligence.
-Both measure a portion of what is learned in high school, especially general reading comprehension, grammar, math, and data interpretation—and test-taking ability.
+Both tests measure a portion of what is learned in high school, especially general reading comprehension, grammar, math, data interpretation, and test-taking ability.
 The ACT requires memorization of formulas, and the SAT covers more logic and reasoning skills, skills improved with practice.
 Everyone can improve their score, and even a small point jump can make a big difference in scholarship dollars.

 MYTH #10: If you don’t know the answer, leave it blank.

 The “guessing penalty” has been removed on both the ACT and SAT, and points are only earned for correct answers.
-At the end of the test it’s “bubble time.”
-Fill in a bubble for every question.
+At the end of the test, it’s “bubble time.”
+Fill in a bubble for every question before time runs out.
 But remember, educated guesses that eliminate one or more answers are better than random guesses.

 MYTH #11: Send scores to prospective schools after you get your results.

 Free is good.
-Sending scores to four schools is included in your test registration, while sending scores afterwards will cost you (ACT: $13/school; SAT: first four schools free up to 9 days after test; then $12/school).
-If you don’t think you did well (sick, not prepared, etc.), you have the right to cancel scores by completing a form before you leave the test center, or downloading and mailing a cancel request within five days of your test date.
+Sending scores to four schools is included in your test registration, while sending scores afterwards will cost you (ACT: $15/school; SAT: first four schools free up to 9 days after test, then $12/school; both tests offer waivers to eligible students).
+If you don’t think you did well (sick, not prepared, etc.), you have the right to cancel scores by completing a form before you leave the test center or downloading and mailing a cancel request within five days of your test date for either test.
 Both tests allow you to send just your best rather than all scores, though some colleges prefer or require all your scores.
-So visit SAT’s College Search or the college website to check each college’s test score policy.
+So, visit SAT’s College Search or the college website to check each college’s test score policy.
 For other score reporting questions, try ACT Score FAQs or SAT Score FAQs.

 MYTH #12: ACT & SAT test scores are all that matter for college admissions.

-Some people believe that you won’t get into your dream college if you don’t meet the minimum ACT or SAT score requirement.
-But test scores are just one part of the application.
+Test scores are just one part of the application.
 GPA, extracurriculars, essays, and interviews are important too, and many schools weigh additional factors, including family situations, learning disabilities, health issues, etc. While it’s impossible to go back and improve your GPA, practice and preparation can help improve test scores.
-Some students do better on the SAT than ACT or vice versa, and superscores and ACT section retakes (available late 2021) can also help boost scores.

 MYTH #13: You can’t make big improvements on your test scores.